DonnyZhao/fun-with-weather-scala/README.md

     Usage
        - sbt test or ./activator test
-       - Users may also want to modify or add test scenarios in WeatherSimulator.scala
+       - Users may also want to modify or add test scenarios in WeatherSimulator.scala and ./activator run from terminal

     TODO
        - Use R package rscala to integrate R scripts in fun-with-weather-R to produce training data and for